PositiveVibrations/ChatGPT-Timer/README.md

 This project is licensed under the [MIT License](LICENSE).

 ## Acknowledgments
 - Special thanks to everyone who contributed to making this project possible.
+(Me)

 ## Contact
 For any queries or suggestions, please feel free to [contact us](mailto:your.email@example.com).